Here are the answers to some frequently asked questions. If you do not see your question here, feel free to contact us.

 How do I become a school board candidate?

 Board members are elected to four-year terms, or two-year terms to fill a vacancy.
 You must be a registered voter and you must have lived in the district for one year immediately preceding the election.
 School district, ESD and community college employees elected to serve on their board must give up district employment to sit on the board.

 Your county elections official, superintendent, college president or school board member can tell you how board members are elected in your district.

 When are school board elections?

 Half of the board members in Oregon’s school, community college and education service districts are elected or re-elected in each odd-numbered year.
 Under Oregon law, such elections are held the third Tuesday in May.
-The filing deadline is March 21, 2019.
+The next election is May 18, 2021.

 How do I file?